 Twitch Image Sizes

-Every graphic that you use on Twitch has its own specific image size, file size, and image type that it needs to be.
-You should use the maximum image size (resolution) that Twitch allows so that it has the best quality and doesn’t look blurry because it’s blown up to proper size.
+Every graphic that you use on Twitch has its specific image size, file size, and image type that it needs to be.
+You should use the maximum image size (resolution) that Twitch allows so that it has the best quality and doesn’t look blurry because it’s blown up to the proper size.

 |Graphic Type||Recommended Image Size||Max File Size||File Type|